 Their schoolteacher sister Katherine flew more than any woman of her generation.
 The three of them stand together in this 1910 photo from the Library of Congress.
 If you want to see the Wrights’ original patent drawings, they’re available online via the Mississippi State University website.

 It was difficult to walk in these narrow skirts.
-This postcard calls it a speed-limit skirt because women could take only baby steps.
+The postcard above calls it a “speed-limit skirt” because women could take only baby steps.
 If you see a photo of an ancestor wearing a skirt of this design, you’ll have a narrow time frame for an image of 1910 to 1913.

 Our ancestors had fashion icons that influenced everyday dress.
 Both Orville and Wilbur Wright dressed neatly for their flights.
 Wilbur always wore a high-necked collar with a tie, a jacket and a cap.
 While full-crowned caps were available before the Wrights took flight, they increased in popularity throughout the second decade of the century and beyond.
 The style of the brim and crown changed in later decades.

 Watch for these fashion trends in your family photos from the circa 1910 period.
-If your ancestor passed on stories of seeing the Wright brothers in flight, please let me know.
+If your ancestor passed on stories of seeing the Wright brothers in flight, be sure to record that in your research!